amrancz/notes/content/"Evaluate", not "validate".md

 ---
-title: "Evaluate", not "validate" problems/ideas
+title: "Evaluate" not "validate" problems/ideas
 ---

 We often say "to validate" a problem or an idea.
 This language smells of [[Confirmation bias]].